TenderGalaxy/dotOS/README.md

 # dotOS
-A multithreaded modularized Operating System that simplifies codeloading, FS, and data uploading and downloading.
+A multithreaded modularized Operating System for Bloxd.io that simplifies codeloading, FS, and data uploading and downloading.

 ## Building the OS